-Staff will record any welfare concern that they have about a child on a Child Disclosure/Concern Record, with a body map where injuries have been observed to be passed to the Designated Safeguarding Lead.
+Staff will record any welfare concern that they have about a child on a Child Disclosure/Concern Record, with a body map (where injuries have been observed) to be passed to the DSL.
 Records must be completed as soon as possible after the incident/event and must be signed and dated.

-Blank Child Disclosure/Concern Records are kept in the main office filing cabinet under 'Child Protection'.
+It is good practice to also note the day of the week.
+Staff must be aware that their records might have to be used as evidence in court and must therefore be mindful of the need to distinguish fact from opinion.
+However, staff must not attempt to investigate a situation themselves.
+Blank Child Disclosure/Concern Records are kept in front of Filing cabinet in front office.